project-open-data/project-open-data.github.io/whitepapers/unobligated-balance.md

   </thead>
   <tr>
     <td>Unobligated Balance</td>
     <td>Unobligated balance means the cumulative amount of budget authority that remains available for obligation under law in unexpired accounts.
-The term “expired balances available for adjustment only” refers to unobligated amounts in expired accounts.
+The term “expired balances available for adjustment only” refers to unobligated amounts in expired accounts.<br/>
     Additional detail is provided in Circular A‐11.</td>
   </tr>
 </table>